10 Less Famous Australian Snakes

 Source: iNaturalist user Rolf Lawrenz – CC BY 4.0

 Another east coast snake, but this time diurnal rather than nocturnal.
-Marsh snakes (Hemiaspis signata) are a peaceful species which often gathers together in small congregations.
+The marsh snake (Hemiaspis signata) is a peaceful species which often gathers together in small congregations, for reasons not currently understood.

-Hemiaspis signata averages at 50cm, but occasionally breaks the 1 metre barrier.
+Marsh snakes average at 50cm, but occasionally break the 1 metre barrier.
 They inhabit marshland and wet forests, and occupy many locations in suburban Sydney, including Northbridge golf course, Cooper’s Park at Belleview Hill, and the Artarmon railway line.
-A pale white line from the mouth, and another from the eye, is a signature ID sign of this snake.
+A pale white line spreading from the mouth, and another from the eye, is a signature ID sign of this snake.

-Its venom is incapable of killing humans; most bite reports describe local swelling.
-One boy developed moderately reduced fibrinogen levels and increased bloodstream fibrinogen degradation products, hinting at coagulopathy (blood clotting disruption).
+Hemiaspis signata is mildly venomous, but incapable of killing humans, as most bite reports merely describe local swelling.
+One boy developed moderately reduced fibrinogen levels and increased fibrinogen degradation products, hinting at coagulopathy (blood clotting disruption).

-The marsh snake mainly eats skinks such as the three-toed skink (Saiphos equalis), which it immobilises with venom, then drags to a safe location (like long grass) to swallow in peace.
-Again, this species shuns geckos, eating them rarely, as they comprise less than 1% of its diet.
+Marsh snakes mainly prey on skinks such as the three-toed skink (Saiphos equalis), which they immobilise with venom, then drag to a safe location (like long grasses) to swallow in peace.
+Again, this species shuns geckos, eating them only rarely, as they comprise less than 1% of their overall diet.

 3 Slatey grey snake